 Through the Sustainable Landscapes Partnership, facilitated by the World Business Council for Sustainable Development’s Soft Commodities Forum (SCF) and the Consumer Goods Forum’s Forest Positive Coalition of Action (CGF FPC), with support from Proforest, USD $5.2 million has been invested to incentivize farmers and support the emergence of forest positive and resilient production regions.
 The Partnership’s results to date can be found here.

 During the panel discussion at NYCW, co-organized with the Tropical Forest Alliance, panelists emphasized the conditions that need to be met for the successful forest-positive and resilient landscape initiatives to scale up.
 They all outlined the need for collaboration.
 “No one company can do it on its own,” said Alison Taylor, Chief Sustainability Officer at ADM, stressing the importance of collaboration across the entire supply chain.
-Taylor’s call was echoed by Beth Hart, Chief Sustainability & Social Impact Officer at McDonald’s, who noted that aligning business values with DCF production creates a “competitive advantage,” addressing growing consumer and investor expectations.
+Taylor’s call was echoed by Beth Hart, Chief Sustainability & Social Impact Officer at McDonald’s, who noted that aligning business values with resilient production creates a “competitive advantage,” addressing growing consumer and investor expectations.

 However, more catalytic financing is needed to shift toward sustainable production at scale.
 “What we’re seeing with financial commitments to innovative instruments is that making the money flow isn’t as straightforward as expected.
 More risk-sharing mechanisms are needed,” said Sabine Miltner, Program Director for Conservation and Markets at the Moore Foundation.